SZabolotnii/EstemPMM/README.md

 PMM uses polynomials of degree S for parameter estimation.
 When S=1, PMM estimates coincide with OLS estimates.
 When S=2 and there is asymmetry in the error distribution, PMM can provide reduced variance of estimates.

+The PMM framework was originally developed by Yu.
+P. Kunchenko, who formulated the polynomial maximization approach for estimating distribution parameters [Kunchenko & Lega, 1992].

 The theoretical coefficient of variance reduction for S=2 is calculated by the formula:

 ```